MinionAttack/conll-shared-task-tool/README.md

 4. For a parser, show the outliers observed in the graphs.
 5. For outliers of a parser, calculate some statistics on them.
 6. For a corpus of SemEval-2022 Shared Task 10, find how many sentences have multiple opinions that share some part.
+7. For a corpus of SemEval-2022 Shared Task 10, separate the files by the number of sentence opinions.

 **It is important to note that the script uses the _data_, _experiments_, _cache_ and _charts_ folders as the base directory for some features.**